Where in the World is the World? Natural Science and Cosmic Geocentrism

 Kinematically speaking, this model is the exact equivalent of the traditional heliocentric view, but with the Earth standing still and everything else in motion.
 Accordingly, its proponents argue that it does everything the traditional model does.
 In particular, it is held to account for the observed motions of the planets (including their retrograde motions), the phases of the planets, the phases of the moon, and stellar parallax, commonly held to be one of the definitive proofs of heliocentrism.
 But as we are about to see, it may do even more, since the NTM is uniquely able to accommodate the various observational evidences favorable to cosmic geocentrism, and since it also proffers a fresh, holistic understanding of the physics of the universe.

 Turning now to the dynamic side of the NTM, we find considerably less agreement and considerably more speculation, some of which is quite challenging for the layman to understand.
 We cannot, however, overly fault the geocentrists on this point, since, unbeknownst to many, the situation in the larger scientific community is certainly no better, and perhaps worse.
 Yes, with the help of Newton’s equations any physicist can give a basic mathematical description of how gravity and inertial forces work (on the Earth, at least).
 But the well-kept secret of modern science is that there is little if any agreement as to why, physically speaking, they work as they do—and no end to the resulting hypotheses and speculations about them.
-Here, then, is where the geocentrists may well have a leg up on their secular peers: Though they are not yet fully united around a single theory of cosmic dynamics, they are at least pretty much agreed in eschewing the bizarre relativistic world of Einstein in favor of a simple, underlying physical cause for the dynamics of celestial motion.
+Here, then, is where the geocentrists may actually have a leg up on their secular peers: Though they are not yet fully united around a single theory of cosmic dynamics, they are at least pretty much agreed in eschewing the bizarre relativistic world of Einstein in favor of a simple, underlying physical cause for the dynamics of celestial motion.

 To get a feel for this cause, let us briefly consider some of Robert Sungenis’ thoughts about the structure of the cosmos.
 According to Sungenis, the Earth lies at the center of a spherical rotating universe full of ether particles.
-He likens this universe to an immense gyroscope whose enormous mass locks the Earth in place in the midst of all.
+He likens this universe to an immense gyroscope whose enormous mass locks the central Earth in place in the midst of all.
 But what exactly does he mean by “the universe” and “the mass of the universe”?
 In the following quote he answers these questions, and in doing so implicitly proposes an (astonishing) explanation for the seasons, as well as for other important astronomical phenomena:

 What constitutes the sphere of which the Earth is the immobile center?
 Do the stars themselves define the universal sphere, or is the universal sphere defined by itself?
 By force of logic we are compelled to say that the stars are merely contained within the universal sphere, but are not necessarily the composite body by which the sphere is defined.
 This is especially true when we understand that besides the stars and other celestial bodies comprising the universe, the universal sphere has its own substance (i.e., the ether), and thus it has a mass and velocity independent of the stars.
 It is the universe’s own mass that is rotating around the immobile Earth, and as it does so it carries the stars with it.
 As such, there is nothing to prohibit the stars from being slightly shifted to one side of the universal sphere and thus have their center on the sun, whereas the universal sphere itself is centered on the Earth.
 In fact, if that is the case, we would obtain the characteristic precession or “wobble” that we see in so many sectors of the cosmos.
 All this can be accomplished by keeping the Earth as the immobile center of the universe.